 Ways of chaos follow loss of loyalty and a thinning faith in ritual.

-The evolution of cultures and beliefs over time offers an example of this dynamic.
-I’ll adapt chapter 38’s model above to the loosely historical context of ancient Egypt as a makeshift example…
+The evolution of cultures and beliefs over time offers an example of how to approach this.
+I’ll adapt chapter 38’s format to the loosely historical context of ancient Egypt as a makeshift example…

 Hence, the pharaoh follows loss of primal tribal security.